We

 people only seem to remember Shatner's

-singing escapes.
+singing escapades.
 Now, Shatner

 had his own “unique” musical style --